AnyDSL/flower/README.md

 # FLOWER #

-A DSL for Stencil Codes
+This repository contains the applications implementated for paper "FLOWER: A Comprehensive Dataflow Compiler for High-Level Synthesis".

 ## Prerequisites ##
 FLOWER requires a working AnyDSL installation.
 A script to build the [impala](https://github.com/AnyDSL/impala) frontend and [thorin](https://github.com/AnyDSL/thorin) backend as well as the [runtime](https://github.com/AnyDSL/runtime) component is provided by the [anydsl metaproject](https://github.com/AnyDSL/anydsl) (setup.sh).
 This script will also checkout Stincilla's sources and configure a build directory.

 ## Building ##
-The setup.sh configures Stincilla and sets all required paths.
+The setup.sh configures Flower and sets all required paths.
 The backend for code generation will be set to `cpu`.
 This can be changed via CMake:
 - `BACKEND` : defines the backend to generate code for (supported values:`cpu`,`avx` `aocl`, `hls`)
     + On `hls`
         - `FPGA_PART`: insert FPGA part or the model of Xilinx accelerator card.